brh55/pokedex-discord-bot/readme.md

-# Pokedex Discord Bot
+# Pokédex Discord Bot
+This a discord chatbot the provides search and voice funcionality of a Pokedex all within Discord.

 ![demo](http://g.recordit.co/4gbDcJ9Yr1.gif)

 This code is built on top of the [Glitch's Discord Starter](https://github.com/FogCreek/starter-discord)

 ## Features
 - Search functionality with `!pokedex <name / number>`
 - Voice playback of description (coming soon)

-This a discord chatbot the provides search and voice funcionality of a Pokedex all within Discord.
-Built in conjunction with an ongoing tutorial on Medium:
+- "No Data" Error

 ## Learn
 This repository was built in conjunction to the following tutorials written on Medium: